Releases

 Release Detail Panel

-Click any release card to open its detail panel:
+Click any release card to open its detail panel.
+What's visible depends on the release's status; the major surfaces are:

 - Results tab — after release execution, shows per-repo tags, release notes, and preflight results.
-For partially released releases, shows which repos succeeded and a Retry Tags button for failed ones.
+For partially released releases, shows which repos succeeded.

 When stories in linked PRDs have active execution jobs, editing is locked to prevent conflicts.